Click each faculty member’s name for more detailed information.

 Expertise: Arnoldo Valle-Levinson is a coastal physical oceanographer studying hydrodynamics in estuaries, coastal lagoons, fjords and the continental shelf.
 He is a Professor in in the Department of Civil and Coastal Engineering Sciences and teaches courses in estuarine hydrodynamics, fluid mechanics, physical oceanography, data analysis, and experimental procedures.
 More information can be found here.

 Goals of the Exchange Processes Component: Sea-level rise will increase saltwater intrusion into aquifers and estuaries.
 Intrusion will be particularly marked in karstic carbonate platforms throughout the Caribbean, such as Florida, the Bahamas and the Yucatan peninsula because of high permeability carbonate rocks.
-The main goal of this activity is to determine the processes that cause salinization of coastal aquifers and changes in freshwater discharge to coastal zones.
+The main goal of this activity was to determine the processes that cause salinization of coastal aquifers and changes in freshwater discharge to coastal zones.
 Specific goals related to exchange processes are:

 1. Identify the mechanisms that favor saltwater intrusion into subterranean estuaries underlain by karst terrains where conduit and matrix porosity and permeability represent separate flow paths.